 At the time, we said not to worry about the inefficient clone calls here because we would remove them in the future.
 Well, that time is now!

-The reason we needed clone here in the first place is that we have a slice with String elements in the parameter args, but the new function does not own args.
-In order to be able to return ownership of a Config instance, we need to clone the values that we put in the query and filename fields of Config, so that the Config instance can own its values.
+We needed clone here because we have a slice with String elements in the parameter args, but the new function doesn’t own args.
+In order to be able to return ownership of a Config instance, we had to clone the values from the query and filename fields of Config, so that the Config instance can own its values.

 With our new knowledge about iterators, we can change the new function to take ownership of an iterator as its argument instead of borrowing a slice.
-We’ll use the iterator functionality instead of the code we had that checks the length of the slice and indexes into specific locations.
+We’ll use the iterator functionality instead of the code that checks the length of the slice and indexes into specific locations.
 This will clear up what the Config::new function is doing since the iterator will take care of accessing the values.

-Once Config::new taking ownership of the iterator and not using indexing operations that borrow, we can move the String values from the iterator into Config rather than calling clone and making a new allocation.
+Once Config::new takes ownership of the iterator and stops using indexing operations that borrow, we can move the String values from the iterator into Config rather than calling clone and making a new allocation.

 Using the Iterator Returned by env::args Directly

-In your I/O project’s src/main.rs, let’s change the start of the main function from this code that we had at the end of Chapter 12:
+Open your I/O project’s src/main.rs, and we’ll change the start of the main function that we had at the end of Chapter 12:

+Filename: src/main.rs

 fn main() {

 let args: Vec<String> = env::args().collect();